-Where did American Indians choose the place for dwelling?
+Where did ancestors of American Indians choose places for dwelling?

 Near the holy place, which is designated a World Heritage site, you will find a hot spring upwelling.

 One of American Indians, Pueblo’s dwelling is on the World Heritage list; the name is Taos Pueblo.

 The structure is called Adobe and you can see the influence on many buildings in Santa Fe.

 The rich natural environment around Taos makes you realize the reason why they chose this place for dwelling.

 Trail along canyon